DeckerSU/rust-minimal-web-service-hyper/README.md

     Also, example of working `tokio::net::TcpListener` exists in Hyper [1.0 guides](https://hyper.rs/guides/1/server/hello-world/) and `hyper::Server` introduced in [0.14 guides](https://hyper.rs/guides/0.14/server/hello-world/).

-- Here is an example of how to change the `AppState` in Hyper
+- Here is an example of how to change the `AppState` in Hyper:

     ```rust
     use hyper::service::{make_service_fn, service_fn};